The War on Latino Books: Why Schools Are Banning Our Stories

 A Spotlight on Banned Latina Authors

 Amidst the unsettling rise in book bans across the U.S., Latina authors have found themselves at the epicenter of this censorship storm.
-These authors not only highlight the complexities of Latino heritage but also bridge gaps in understanding, weaving tales that resonate across boundaries.
+These authors not only highlight the complexities of Latino heritage but also bridge gaps in understanding, creating stories that resonate across boundaries.
 Many invaluable works by Latina authors have been banned, including:

 • “The House of the Spirits” by Isabel Allende: Spanning generations, this saga chronicles the lives of the Trueba family in Chile, accentuating the mystical powers of its female characters.
 Challenges against it cite reasons like its "pornographic" nature and alleged attacks on Catholicism.